-Science Research is a full-year elective course that meets on alternate days.
+Science Research II is a full-year elective course that meets on alternate days.
+It is designed for 9th grade students that have taken Science Research I in either 7th or 8th grade.

 0370 Farm to School

 This course is designed to introduce students to basic concepts related to maintaining and growing a garden for food production.
 Through participation in garden based activities, students will learn about the agricultural science concepts, as well as the care and management of a garden.
 Students will explore food production, gaining an understanding as to the source of the products we consume.
 Students will apply the principles of sustainable organic farming practices while taking advantage of our greenhouse and available resources off-campus.
 Connections will be made with local farmers and industries that supply food to our community.